-Minister for Further and Higher Education and Science, Shirley-Anne Somerville visited Ayrshire College in January 2017, meeting partnership students, graduates and staff.
+In January 2017, the then Minister for Further and Higher Education and Science, Shirley-Anne Somerville visited Ayrshire College, meeting partnership students, graduates and staff.
 She is pictured above (right) with OU in Scotland Director Susan Stewart (left).

 It is fair to say that the Open University has revolutionised the higher education sector in terms of accessibility and flexibility for the modern day student.

 It continues to lead the way with partnerships like this one with Ayrshire College, making Higher Education accessible at the heart of the community, in a college setting.